andrew51017/bookings/README.md

 **Warning:** This plugin is a _work in progress_ and therefore _should not be used in a production environment_ (or any environment for that matter).

+This fork re-works the Availability logic to return details on all the slots defined by the base rule and the exception rules.
+This better suits our use case.

 ## Requirements

 This plugin requires Craft CMS 3.0.0-rc17 or later.